LLM-SAA: LLM-persona Generated Distributions for Decision-making: Abstract

 \section{Abstract}

 LLMs can generate a wealth of data, ranging from simulated personas imitating human valuations and preferences, to demand forecasts based on world knowledge.
 But how well do such LLM-generated distributions support downstream decision-making?
 For example, when pricing a new product, a firm could prompt an LLM to simulate how much consumers are willing to pay based on a product description, but how useful is the resulting distribution for optimizing the price?
-We refer to this approach as LLM-SAA, in which an LLM is used to construct an estimated distribution and the decision is then optimized under that distribution.
-In this paper, we study metrics to evaluate the quality of these LLM-generated distributions, based on the decisions they induce.
+We consider an approach where an LLM is used to construct an estimated distribution and the decision is then optimized under that distribution, referred to as LLM Sample Average Approximation (LLM-SAA).
+We also propose decision-aware metrics to evaluate the performance of LLM-SAA.
 Taking three canonical decision-making problems (assortment optimization, pricing, and newsvendor) as examples, we find that LLM-generated distributions are practically useful, especially in low-data regimes.
 We also show that decision-agnostic metrics such as Wasserstein distance can be misleading when evaluating these distributions for decision-making.